 Since the original Orbi RBK50 that came out two years ago, Netgear has released many variants of its popular Wi-Fi system.
 The Orbi CBK40 is the latest and a special one.
 It’s the first Wi-Fi system on the market that has a built-in cable modem.

-The new hardware means, with it, cable users can skip the modem when replacing their Internet box.
+The new hardware means that cable users can skip the modem when replacing their Internet box.
 However, at $400, the system is pricey.
-It’ll take almost three years for you to get your money back assuming you pay a $10/month equipment rental fee.
+It’ll take almost three years for you to get your money back, assuming you pay a $10/month equipment rental fee.

-Cost aside; the CBK40 proved to deliver fast speed and excellent Wi-Fi coverage in my testing.
-That said, for those still using a rental cable gateway — and only for them alone — this mesh system is an easy recommendation.
+Cost aside, the CBK40 proved to deliver fast speed and excellent Wi-Fi coverage in my testing.
+That said, this mesh system is an easy recommendation for those still using a rental cable gateway — and only for them alone.

 Dong’s note: I tested the CBK40 with Comcast.
 However, the system’s supposed to work with other cable companies, such as Spectrum or Cox.
 Check with your provider to make sure.

 The Orbi CBK40 is a typical Wi-Fi system.
 It comes in two units.
-The first (model CBR40) is the cable gateway, which is a router and a cable modem combined in a single box.
+The first (model CBR40) is the cable gateway, a router, and a cable modem combined in a single box.
 The other is a satellite extender unit (model RBS20).
-You use the gateway to connect to the Internet and then place the satellite unit some distance away to extend the Wi-Fi coverage.
+You use the gateway to connect to the Internet and then place the satellite unit at some distance away to extend the Wi-Fi coverage.

-As a set, the Orbi CBK40 similar to the standard Orbi RBK40 thanks to its AC2200 Wi-Fi designation.
-The only difference is the CBK40’s satellite unit is smaller and has only two LAN ports, instead of four.
+As a set, the Orbi CBK40 is similar to the standard Orbi RBK40 thanks to its AC2200 Wi-Fi designation.
+The only difference is the CBK40’s satellite unit is smaller and has only two LAN ports instead of four.

 It’s important to note that the CBK40 only works with a cable Internet service.
 Similar to a cable gateway, its m gateway unit doesn’t have a WAN port.
 Instead, it has a coaxial connector, so you won’t be able to use it if you change your Internet service to fiberoptic or DSL.